1996–97 Copa México

-The 1996–97 Copa México was the 67th staging of the Copa México and the 40th staging in the professional era.
+The 1996–97 Copa México was the 67th staging of the Copa México Afootball tournament and the 40th staging in the professional era.
 The competition did not return until 2012.

-The competition started on June 28, 1996, and concluded on August 3, 1996, with the final, in which Cruz Azul lifted the trophy for second time ever, with a 2-0 victory over Toros Neza.
+The competition started on June 28, 1996, and concluded on August 3, 1996, with the final, in which Cruz Azul lifted the trophy for second time, with a 2-0 victory over Toros Neza.

 For this edition was played by 33 teams, between Primera División and Primera División A, where the group winners advance to the semi-finals.
-In the qualifying round, a penalty shutout follows if tie after regulation. the group stage was a 1-game serie.
+In the qualifying round, a penalty shootout follows if the game is a tie after regulation time. the group stage was a 1-game serie.